Provide a fully managed data infrastructure stack with privileges on AWS resources while:

 Datacoral Architecture Diagram

 All customer data is encrypted at rest as well as in motion using customer managed KMS keys.
 Datacoral’s cross account role does not have decrypt permissions on the KMS keys.
-This means that datacoral cannot read any customer data.
-The credentials needed by the collect slices to connect to SaaS products and databases are also stored encrypted using customer managed KMS keys within the customer AWS account in dynamodb.
+This means that Datacoral cannot read any customer data.
+The credentials needed by the ingest connectors to connect to SaaS products and databases are also stored encrypted using customer managed KMS keys within the customer AWS account in dynamodb.

 - Data Source Credentials like database connection strings and API keys for SaaS products are stored in dynamodb encrypted using customer managed KMS keys.

-- Credentials for analytics databases like hive and redshift are also stored encrypted in dynamodb
+- Credentials for data warehouses like Redshift, Snowflake are also stored encrypted in DynamoDB

 All customer data is encrypted in motion via SSL and at rest using server side encryption in S3 and Redshift with keys owned by the customer.
 All efforts are made to provide the Datacoral fully managed service without any Datacoral personnel having access to customer data.

 That said, in the rare occasions when there are data quality issues or other errors that need to be debugged, some data maybe revealed to qualified Datacoral personnel as part of the debugging process.
 Below are a few (but not all) instances when Datacoral personnel may have access: